nitad-18/nitad-poll-backend/README.md

   ```

 ### Generate a mock data (Optional)
+- this command will generate
+    - 20 users (password = `adminadmin`)
+    - 10 polls
-- this command will generate 20 users and 10 polls with 2 up to 7 poll-options in each poll
+    - 2 up to 7 poll-options in each poll
-- password = `adminadmin`
 - run command
   ```bash
   $ yarn seed:run